About Whirlpool Corporation Benton Harbor Campus Michigan

 - Removing old insulation during renovation work

-Cutting and fitting asbestos-containing pipe covering — products like Johns-Manville Thermobestos and Owens-Illinois Kaylo — released heavy concentrations of airborne fibers.
+Cutting and fitting asbestos-containing pipe covering — products Thermobestos and calcium silicate pipe insulation — released heavy concentrations of airborne fibers.
 Insulators who worked industrial jobs in Michigan during the 1950s through the 1970s carry well-documented elevated risks of mesothelioma and asbestosis.

 Michigan insulators working under Asbestos Workers Local 25 — the Heat and Frost Insulators local serving the Detroit metropolitan area and broader Michigan industrial region — were among those with documented occupational asbestos exposure at large manufacturing facilities throughout the state.
 Members of Local 25 who worked at Michigan appliance and automotive plants have filed mesothelioma claims arising from these types of exposures.